Ivaned18/DataMed/README.md

 DataMed
 ========

-DataMed is a Web Application Theme for hospital information about his patients.
+DataMed is a Web Application for hospital information about his patients.
 For more details about DataMed [go to DataMed page](http://christianrd.github.io/DataMed). :mortar_board:

 ### Getting Started

-To use this theme you can fork this repository on GitHub (For some more information on how to fork a repository, [ check out our guide, "Forking Projects"](https://help.github.com/articles/fork-a-repo/).) or download this file from [here](http://christianrd.github.io/DataMed). :mortar_board:
+To use this theme you can fork this repository on GitHub (For some more information on how to fork a repository, [ check out our guide, "Forking Projects"](https://help.github.com/articles/fork-a-repo/).) or download this project from [here](http://christianrd.github.io/DataMed). :mortar_board:

 ### Bugs and Issues